 No matter the situation, the rules surrounding the U.S. expat taxes are complicated.
 During the preparation, it is important to be aware of different filing requirements and deduction opportunities.
 And it is perfectly normal to feel overwhelmed- that’s why tax professionals exist.
 Having a personal CPA to file taxes can expedite the process while guaranteeing accuracy.

-Are you currently teaching English abroad?
+binary options 60 second signals Are you currently teaching English abroad?

 Locus Tax can help!
 Get in touch with one of our CPAs today for your tax consultation.